anarchocactus/Marlin/README.md

 8. Enable soft endstops
 9. The new probe z offset should be now visible in both the configuration and advanced settings/probe offset

 To double check, Home axis and then move z to zero.
+If the distance is incorrect manually adjust probe offset by small amounts and recheck.

 ### Auto Bed Leveling with Bilinear or UBL

-Work in progress
+First tests show that bilinear leveling is working well but UBL does not.
+I will need to work a bit more on this

 ### PID Tuning (Extruder)